epfl-ada/ada-2021-project-aibohphobia/README.md

 - Please add Lisa/Souche

 **Extraction of information from journals:**
-- Using the URL's from QuoteBank, we extract features such as the country of origin from the newspaper using WikiData
+- Using the URL's from QuoteBank, we extract features such as the country of origin from the newspaper using WikiData API

 ** **